 Lastly, as the robot passes through the gate, the robot can gain style points for every 90-degree change in direction to a maximum of 4.
 For example, the robot can do a barrel roll (rotates 360 degrees on the roll axis) to gain the maximum amount of points.

-The plan for Arctos is to start in a random orientation, choose the bootlegger side (we are dangerous), and complete our signature barrel roll to maximize our points.
+The plan for Auri is to start in a random orientation, choose the bootlegger side (we are dangerous), and complete our signature barrel roll to maximize our points.

-The buoys are a simple task to understand but they require a well thought out plan before implementation.
-In the buoys tasks, there will be a 2-sided flat board with 2 feet by 4 feet image of a Tommy gun (bootlegger side) or a badge (G-man side).
+In the buoys tasks, there are two double-sided 2'x4' flat boards with Tommy gun (bootlegger) or badge (G-man) iconography.
 The objective of the task is to touch the image associated with the initial course decision made during the gate task.
-Arctos will choose the Tommy gun so it can ‘re-load its arsenal’ before completing the rest of the course.
+Auri will choose the Tommy gun so it can ‘re-load its arsenal’ before completing the rest of the course.

-In this task, there is a bin with 2 images, which are dependent on the side chosen.
+In this task, there is a bin with 2 images, dependent on the side chosen.
 These images are placed on the bottom surface of the bin and can be seen using downwards facing vision.
 The objective of this task is to drop markers into the bin to gain points.
-Each robot is permitted to carry a maximum of 2 marker droppers but is permitted to pick up nearby ‘bottles’ and drop them into the bins.
-The more droppers that the bins receive, the higher the points the robot will achieve.
-However, to make this task harder, 1/3 of the bin is covered at all times by a lid that is placed randomly on the bin.
-Arctos has an on-board dropper system coupled with a new bottom camera that will be used to effectively drop the markers.
+Each robot is permitted to carry a maximum of 2 marker droppers but may pick up nearby ‘bottles’ and drop them into the bins as well.
+The more droppers placed in the proper bin, the more points gained.
+However, to make this task harder, 1/3 of the bin is covered at all times by a randomly placed lid.
+Auri has an onboard dropper system coupled with a new bottom camera that will be used to drop the markers effectively.

-This is one of the most exciting tasks in the course since it involves shooting projectiles through a relatively small target.
-Similar to buoys, there will be an image of either a bootlegger or G-man on a 2 feet by 4 feet panel with two cut-outs.
-A robot has the choice of shooting onboard torpedo missiles through these targets, which is based on the initial course decision made after passing through the gate.
-Arctos will participate in the ‘shootout’ since we improved our torpedoes system immensely for this competition.
+This is one of the most exciting tasks in the course since it involves shooting projectiles.
+Similar to buoys, there will be an image of either a bootlegger or G-man on a 2'x4' panel with two cut-outs.
+A robot may fire onboard torpedo missiles through holes in its respective image for additional points.
+Auri will participate in the ‘shootout’ since we improved our torpedoes system immensely for this competition.

 Lastly, there is the octagon task, which is split into several sub-tasks.
 As the robot travels through the pool, there will be a floating octagon which can be seen from the surface.
 In the middle of this octagon, there are 2 tables with either an ax (G-man) or a dollar sign (bootlegger).
 One option is to surface the robot through the octagon.
 Another option is to pick up bottles and place them on the appropriate table.
 Thirdly, a robot can pick up a bottle, surface with it, and then place it on the table to maximize points.
-Arctos will attempt to pick up bottles and place them on the bootlegger table.
-This will be the first time an ARVP robot has tried a manipulation task and is only possible because we have added a robotic arm to Arctos.
+Auri will surface within the octagon, ending our run.

 Pool logistics can be a nightmare when the team wants to test the robot.
 It is not an option to test the robot on land since the robot is designed for aquatic environments.
 Even after organizing pool tests, resources and supplies must be moved from the University of Alberta to the external venue to ensure we have the items needed to troubleshoot and test.
 However, it is always worth the pain to witness the team’s hard work in action!